 Get out your walking shoes and camera to head out for a day at the Milwaukee Zoo!
-The zoo has so many fun animals to see.
-From big cats and elephants to tiny monkeys and frogs, you’re sure to spy one of your favorites here!
+This zoo has so many fun animals to see and always feels like a fresh experience each visit.
+From big cats and elephants to tiny monkeys and frogs, you’re sure to spy one of your favorites here as you stroll through this beautiful wooded zoo.

-- All visitors (ages 3+) are required to wear masks.
-When arriving, visitors and their party will be asked if everyone has a mask.
-If a visitor has forgotten a mask, a paper one will be supplied.
+- All visitors (ages 3+) are required to wear masks and physically distance from other groups indoors.
 A limited quantity of masks is available for purchase at the Gift Shop Marketplace, just past the U.S. Bank Gathering Place.

 - Face masks that are not allowed: Neck scarves or bandanas, neck gaiters or buffs, winter scarves, face shields, masks with exhalation valves or vents, masks with inappropriate images or writing.